mjordan/riprap/README.md

 * `sample_csv_config.yml`: This configuration checks the fixity of the files listed in a CSV file, and persists fixity check events to another CSV file.
 * `sample_db_config.yml`: This configuration checks the fixity of the files in a specific directory, and persists fixity check events to a relational database.
 * `sample_islandora_config.yml`: This configuration is used in conjuction with an Islandora 8.x-1.x instance, such as the one provided by the [CLAW Vagrant Playbook](https://github.com/Islandora-Devops/claw-playbook).
-It audits the fixity of resources in a real (not mock) Fedora 5 repository and persists the resulting fixity check events to a relational database.
+It audits the fixity of resources in a Fedora 5 repository and persists the resulting fixity check events to a relational database.

 ### The sample CSV configuration

-Whereas the other two sample configurations audit the fixity of resources in a Fedora API-compliant repository (either a mocked up one or a real one) and perist fixity events to a relational database, the "filesystemexample" configuration audits a set of files in a filesystem directory and perists events to a CSV file.
+This configuration audits a set of files listed in an input CSV file and perists events to an output CSV file.
 While you could use this configuration in production, its real purpose is to illustrate how Riprap plugins work together to provide all the functionality required to audit fixity over time.

 Let's look at the `sample_csv_config.yml` configuration file to see what the plugins are doing: